 - Tingling in the extremities

-For a drug that is purportedly safer than narcotic pain relievers, tramadol is capable of producing a host of dangerous overdose symptoms.
+Even though tramadol is a mild opioid that’s relatively safe and well-tolerated, it can still be dangerous in high doses.
+Tramadol overdose may be even more dangerous when the drug is mixed with other substances, including alcohol and benzodiazepines.
+Tramadol is capable of producing a host of dangerous overdose symptoms.
 Chief among those dangers is the risk of seizures and respiratory depression.

 What’s More, Tramadol Overdoses Can Be Fatal.
 Symptoms Include: